 He said, "Internal quality control mechanisms are not adequate.
 Many countries are moving towards advanced quality control frameworks and statistical audit mechanisms, which may be explored in the Indian context."

-expressed concern over the fewer number of graduates and post-graduates pursuing the statistical profession in the government, due to which statistical agencies are relying on other professionals.
+The minister expressed concern over the fewer number of graduates and post-graduates pursuing the statistical profession in the government, due to which statistical agencies are relying on other professionals.
 "This area needs a thorough examination at all levels," he said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)